Expensify/slate/source/index.html.md

 # Rate limits

-Expensify uses the following rate limits to handle spikes in API requests and maximize platform stability:
+To keep our platform stable and handle high traffic, Expensify limits how many API requests you can send:

-- A maximum of 5 requests per 10-second interval
+- Up to 5 requests every 10 seconds
-- A maximum of 20 requests per 60-second interval
+- Up to 20 requests every 60 seconds

-Sending more requests than described above might result in error responses with status code `429`.
+Sending more requests than allowed may result in an error with status code `429`.

 # Export